About the Facility

 Join us every Wednesday for a new hands-on learning experience!
 Workshops provide an opportunity for members to learn from specialists in our community.
 Each week we invite a different local organization to come and share a presentation about their expertise and new ways to become involved in the community.
 A light lunch will be provided.
 Preregistration required by calling 734.794.625.
 Free of charge.

-Join the largest nonprofit funder of Alzheimer's research, the Alzheimer’s Association of Michigan, for updates on the latest advancements in Alzheimer’s and dementia research.
+Join Visiting Angels for this informational session.
+In this presentation, we will provide insight into why falls occur and the impact of falls on older adults.
+The information highlights risk factors that contribute to falls and offers tips to reduce those risks.
 Light lunch provided.
 Located at the Ann Arbor Senior Center, 1320 Baldwin Ave.
 Preregistration required.
 Click here to register or call 734.794.6250.
 Free of charge.

 Monthly Senior Support Programs